nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-A flow of a client class using the parsing services provided by `DateUtil` for a dateTime input is as follows (Note that all classes and methods are static):
+A flow of a client class using the parsing services provided by `DateUtil` for a dateTime input is as follows (Note that all methods are static class-level members):

 ![Parser Flow](images/DateTimeParsingSequenceDiagram.png)